nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ## Pattern 4: Error Handling

 Error handling was where my old patterns really broke down.
-I went through a clear evolution that was honestly humbling in retrospect:
+I went through a clear evolution that was honestly pretty embarrassing in retrospect:

 ### "Exception Hell"